-Visible Ink Valley Youth Space is Council's central hub for young people.
+Visible Ink is Council's central hub for young people.
 Council also works in partnership with Mt Gravatt PCYC and Linx Youth Space, Wynnum.

 Find free or low-cost activities for teens and young people including events at Visible Ink and the ever popular Active Parks and Chill Out programs.

-The QUBE Effect is Brisbane's new contemporary music event for young people.
-Check out the winners!
+The QUBE Effect is Brisbane's contemporary music event for young people.

 Black Diamonds provides free/low-cost activities to young people living in Brisbane.
 Stylin' UP invovles schools, young people and performance.

 Find resources, services and support for young people who identify as lesbian, gay, bisexual, transgender or intersex or those exploring their sexuality or gender identity.